karanotts/ckad/jobs_and_cronjobs/README.md

 # Jobs and Cronjobs

 ## Jobs
-Jobs are meant to performa a task and finish.
+Jobs are meant to perform a task and finish.
 Jobs are disposable pods, that instead of running indefinitely will execute a task and finish, entering ```Completed``` status.

 ``` kubectl get jobs ```